Discretionary housing payments

 How to apply Toggle accordion

-An application should be made by completing one of our Discretionary Housing Payment application forms or by making a request in writing.
+An application should be made by completing our online Discretionary Housing Payment application form.

 What happens next?
 Toggle accordion